Hindi Rinny is a collection of South Asian lettering, type, and writing

 With the help of Wikipedia and Omniglot, my interest in Indic scripts grew, and soon this blog became a place for me to post about ALL of the South Asian scripts.
 (I’ve thought about changing the name to something that reflects the new breadth of focus, but I’m conflicted!)

 Unfortunately, I still don’t speak Hindi, or any of the other Indian languages, so I’m doing my best to transliterate and translate the images I post.
 I encourage readers to post corrections and add comments whenever possible!

 I hope that this collection inspires you to learn more about Indic scripts, and helps foster discussion, exploration, and innovation.

-The blog is compiled by me, Erin McLaughlin, a typeface designer living in Wichita, KS, USA.
-I work to create new, quality fonts in Indic scripts so that users can read, write, and express themselves with greater ease.
-I’ve recently designed Adobe Kannada and two Devanagari typefaces for Google Fonts: Khula a companion to Open Sans, and Yantramanav, a companion to Roboto.
-I am presently finalizing two new open source Kannada and Gurmukhi designs as well.
+The blog is compiled by me, Erin McLaughlin, a typeface designer, font engineer, and consultant living in the USA.
+My aim is to create new, quality fonts in Indic scripts so that users can read, write, and express themselves with greater ease.

 I’ve designed Adobe Kannada for Adobe, and several libre fonts for Google Fonts: Khula a Devanagari companion to Open Sans, Yantramanav, a Devanagari companion to Roboto; BhuTuka Extended One, a Gurmukhi companion to the wide thin weight of BioRhyme, and Hubballi, an original Kannada/Latin typeface.
 I’ve also recently worked with TypeTogether to create a Devanagari typeface soon to be released.